High DPI

 This means that QScreen::geometry() may not return the screen's physical pixel count, or the pixel size as reported by the operating system.
 This has implications for virtual desktop geometry:

-Modern desktop operating systems typically create one shared coordinate system for all connected screens, and allows the user to position screens to match their physical screen setup, usually via a configuration dialog.
-If this positioning is done in a coordinate system equivalent to Qt's device independent pixels (like on macOS) then QScreen geometry will match the native screen layout.
-If the positioning is done in screen physical pixels (like on Windows), then Qt's treatment of screen geometry may introduce "gaps" in virtual desktop geometry unused by any screen.
+Modern desktop operating systems typically create one shared coordinate system for all connected screens and allow the user to position screens to match their physical screen setup, usually via a configuration dialog.
+If this positioning is done in a coordinate system equivalent to Qt's device-independent pixels (like on macOS) then QScreen geometry matches the native screen layout.
+If the positioning is done in screen physical pixels (like on Windows), then Qt's treatment of screen geometry may introduce gaps in virtual desktop geometry unused by any screen.

-Specifically, Qt will scale the screen size (resulting in a "smaller" screen for positive scale factors), but will not change the screen position.
-This will produce an islands-of-screens type virtual desktop geometry.
+Specifically, Qt scales the screen size (resulting in a "smaller" screen for positive scale factors), but doesn't change the screen position.
+This produces an islands-of-screens type virtual desktop geometry.

-Application code should not assume that positions immediately adjacent to and outside one screen is a valid position on the neighboring screen.
+Application code should not assume that a position immediately adjacent to and outside one screen is a valid position on the neighboring screen.
 Instead, get the screen list using QGuiApplication::screens() and use that list to reason about available screen geometry.

 Configuring

-As an end user you may want to adjust the DPI or scale settings to match display hardware, or to account for viewing distance and personal preferences.
-These adjustments should be done using the native display settings of the platform, so that all applications will agree on the same DPI or scale factor values.
-Qt does not provide end user facilities to configure the behavior of Qt's high-DPI support.
+You may want to adjust the DPI or scale settings to match display hardware, or to account for viewing distance and personal preferences.
+These adjustments should be done using the native display settings of the platform, so that all applications agree on the same DPI or scale factor values.
+Qt does not provide end-user facilities to configure the behavior of Qt's high-DPI support.

-Integer scale factors (e.g. 1.0 or 2.0) are preferred for best results.
+Integer scale factors (for example, 1.0 or 2.0) are preferred for best results.
 "Rounding" the scale factor to 25% increments can also give good results.
 Setting the scale factor or DPI to the exact physical display DPI may not give good visual results due to the fractional scaling involved.
-If the application suffers from visual artifacts in this scenario, it can use QGuiApplication::setHighDpiScaleFactorRoundingPolicy() to limit the scale factors it will see.
+If the application suffers from visual artifacts in this scenario, it can use QGuiApplication::setHighDpiScaleFactorRoundingPolicy() to limit the scale factors it sees.

 Platform Details